nchah/tech-graph/README.md

 Most of the information used to build the graph was collected from Wikipedia.
 The Navigation Boxes were especially helpful as they served as a rough proxy for what products/services were notable enough to have their own Wikipedia page.
-The company and product logos used in the visualization were collected from various web sources, with most from Wikipedia.
+The company and product logos in the visualization were collected from various web sources, with the majority coming from Wikipedia.

 The first implementation was in Python using the `matplotlib` and `networkx` libraries.
 However, the resulting static pngs didn't have the interactiveness that make some nice visualizations all the more impactful.
 For that, I switched the stack to use JavaScript and the [D3.js](https://d3js.org/) library.